sighupio/fury-kubernetes-monitoring/examples/serviceMonitor/README.md

 Content-Type: text/plain; charset=utf-8
 ```

-You must see corresponding numbers when you make a HTTP GET request to `metrics` endpoint:
+You will see the metrics matching the number of calls made to the respective
+endpoint by querying the `/metrics` endpoint:

 ```
 $ curl 127.0.0.1:8080/metrics